Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 Great to have you with us.

-But my my point is that if there was no problem, then we wouldn't have had to have any changes at the airports.
+But my point is that if there was no problem, then we wouldn't have had to have any changes at the airports.

-Because that's part of the system.
+Isn't that part of the system?

-Yeah, yeah, that's that's true.
+Yeah, yeah, that's true.

-Uh that's again, yeah, you're right.
+That's, again, yeah, you're right.

-It doesn't make it doesn't make any sense.
+It doesn't make any sense.

-Doesn't make they can adapt faster than we can regulate in this scenario.
+They can adapt faster than we can regulate in this scenario.

-That's all I got.
+Yep, that's all I got.

-Okay, well that's great.
+Okay, well, that's great.

 Thank you for waiting.